TezosTaqueria/taqueria/taqueria-plugin-tezos-client/README.md

 ### Options

 - By default, the storage file it will use to simulate the contract is CONTRACT.default_storage.tz where CONTRACT is the name of the contract.
-If you wish to specify another storage file, in `/artifacts`, use the `--storage` flag.
+If you wish to specify another storage file in `/artifacts`, use the `--storage` flag.

 - The `--param` flag is mandatory and you must supply the filename, in `/artifacts`, that contains the actual parameter value.